 This is a named option within the Engineering M.Eng.

-The degree offers students a chance to become proficient in:
+The program offers students an opportunity to become leaders in:

-Applications are accepted on a rolling basis for fall and spring terms.
+Applications are accepted on a rolling basis for fall, spring and summer terms.

 The degree may be earned by engineers who have: